top of page

 C&C cages are our favorite kind of guinea pig cage.
 They are cost effective and allow for easy customization.
 Kavee Cages makes a wonderful C&C cage as well as the Guinea Pig Cages Store.

 Guinea pigs need a good amount of space for a hide/house per pig, food bowl, water bottle and hay pile.
-The minimum space required is 8 square feet for 2 females and 10.5 square feet for 2 males.
+The minimum space required at SCGPR is 10.5 square feet (28"x56") for 2 piggies and 8 square feet for singles. ***Please note that some pairs may require larger than 10.5 SQ FT.

 Bigger is always better so if you can do a bit more than the minimum then that is suggested.
 Any smaller and a friendly pair of piggies may fight and become unbonded.